 As a member of the Association of Local Environmental Records Centres (ALERC), we are part of a national network of Local Environmental Records Centres (LERCs) across the UK.
 We are also a supporter member of the NBN and share biodiversity information via its NBN Gateway.

 By bringing a variety of environmental information together and interpreting it, an overall picture of the status and distribution of different habitats and species becomes apparent.
 If this information is collected systematically over time, real changes in the health of our natural world can be monitored and accurately assessed.
 The data we hold plays a fundamental role in this, ensuring that important areas for biodiversity are taken into account when considering plans for new developments or change of land use.

 Statutory agencies have legal responsibilities for regulating activities that may harm the natural environment, particularly where they might affect habitats, sites or species that are protected under UK or European legislation.
-WSBRC provides a ‘planning screen’ service for our local planning authorities that identifies applications where such considerations apply.
+WSBRC provides detailed information to support our local authorities to identify planning applications where such considerations apply.

 The information we provide also helps environmental organisations and land managers to target their activities more effectively – a vital consideration when resources are limited.
 Find out how the Environment Agency (EA) uses our data.

 The skilled staff members also support a variety of projects and programmes utilising a range of data management techniques in tandem with mapping and data analysis software.

 Where do our records come from?

 Information on species, sites and habitats are gathered and interpreted from a wide variety of sources including published reports from ecological consultancies and researchers and commissioned surveys and data provided by other voluntary and statutory organisations; but most species records are collected by volunteers.
 These provide the majority of WSBRC’s species records and we support our local recorders by providing them relevant tools and guidance to promote good practice in biological recording.